 Conflicts of Interest

 All VUMC Workforce Members should avoid potential or perceived conflicts of interest.

 Individual conflicts of interest refer to situations in which an individual’s or family member’s financial, professional, or other personal considerations may directly or indirectly affect, or have the appearance of affecting, an individual’s professional judgment in exercising any VUMC duty or responsibility, including the conduct or reporting of research.
 Conflicts of interest can arise under many situations, including business relationships, purchasing decisions, gifts, use and appropriation of VUMC assets, research activities, student-related activities, and activities related to family members.

-In order to identify and review conflicts of interest and the appearance thereof, all VUMC Workforce Members are expected to disclose all outside activities and financial interests that might be, or have the appearance of being, conflicts of interest or commitment upon initial employment, and annually thereafter, as well as immediately if any changes in circumstances arise that may present a potential conflict of interest.
+In order to identify and review conflicts of interest and the appearance thereof, all VUMC Workforce Members are expected to disclose all outside activities and financial interests that might be, or might have the appearance of being, conflicts of interest or commitment.
+These disclosures must be made at time of initial employment and annually thereafter, as well as immediately if any changes in circumstances arise that may present a potential conflict of interest.
 VUMC’s policies provide detailed information about conflicts of interest disclosure requirements.

 Research and Scientific Integrity

 VUMC is committed to following all laws and regulations related to scientific research.